gene-git/dmarc_report/README.md

 ### New

+ - *-ifd, --inp_file_disp*
+   Input file disposition options.
+   If set then all input files (xml, compressed xml and any kept eml files) are moved to directory specified by *inp_files_save_dir*.

+ - *-ifsd, --inp_files_save_dir*
+   When *inp_file_disp* is set, then input files are moved to this directory after report is generated.
+Files are saved by year-month under the save directory

+### Interesting

  - Added support for config files
    Order is /etc/dmarc\_report/config then ~/.config/dmarc\_report/config
    Config files are in toml format and options are set using